 “When my dad was born, he didn’t have the opportunity to vote,” DeJear explained to Starting Line.
 “It was only when he was older that black individuals got the opportunity to vote.
 Even then, voting in Mississippi in the 1970’s was tumultuous in its own right.
 It was one of those understood things that we were cut out of the system for so long, that even when granted the opportunity it still didn’t feel like we were welcome as a people.
 Although my dad pushed on hard work and community service, voting wasn’t one of those things we talked about it.”

-DeJear was born in Mississippi, but had to grow up quick after mother died three days after giving birth to DeJear’s youngest sister.
+DeJear was born in Mississippi, but had to grow up quick after her mother died three days after giving birth to DeJear’s youngest sister.
 That taught her a lot of resolve, DeJear said, in having to quickly help take care of her two siblings.
 When she was 12, her father remarried and the family moved to Tulsa, Oklahoma.

 She came to Iowa by way of Drake University.
 Originally wanting to pursue a career in broadcast news, DeJear picked the college in Des Moines after they were the first to respond to her applications with a “Choose Drake” packet.
 DeJear had never been to Iowa before, and after spending several cold winters here that she was unaccustomed to, she wasn’t sure if she’d stick around.

 “It was the warmth of the people who kept me here,” DeJear said of what convinced her to stay in Iowa.
 “Drake really nurtured me as a student, and nurtured me as a young woman, as a professional, and helped me become the woman I am today.”